Data Formats

 Key Benefits of TOON

-• Lossless conversion - Perfect round-trip to/from JSON
+• Lossless conversion back to JSON when needed

 {